ianhi/jupyterlab_vim-system-clipboard-support/README.md

 Adds support for yanking to using system clipboard using the registers `*` and `+`.
 This will affect both the builtin fileeditor and [jupyterlab_vim](https://github.com/jwkvam/jupyterlab-vim)

 ## Usage:
 Running `"*y` or `"+y"` will yank to the vim registers used by jupyterlab and populate the system clipboard with the yanked text.
-This extension does not distinguish between the system `*` and `+` registers on
+Note that it does not distinguish between the system `*` and `+` registers on which are often distinct on Linux.

 ## Compatible browsers:
 Firefox >= 63
 Chrome >= 66